The domain of a cannibal dark matter: Hidden sector setup

 We explicitly checked that such a rescaling leads to errors below the percent level.}

-In principle, we also have to take into account the contribution from the 1-loop amplitude, whose value at threshold for the process $3\phi \rightarrow \phi\phi$ is of the order of~\footnote{We thank Camilo Garcia Cely for help regarding the estimation of the 1-loop amplitude.}
+However, since the tree-level amplitude vanishes at threshold, we also have to take into account that there might exist a non-negligible contribution from the 1-loop amplitude, whose value at threshold for the process $3\phi \rightarrow \phi\phi$ is of the order of~\footnote{We thank Camilo Garcia Cely for help regarding the estimation of the 1-loop amplitude.}

 with $f\sim \mathcal{O}(1)$.
 However, we find this contribution to be negligible as long as $\lambda \leq 10^{-1}$, while $\mathcal{O}(1\%)$ corrections arise for $\lambda = 1$.
-Hence, since the evaluation of the full momentum-dependent cross-section at 1-loop level is rather involved, we drop this contribution entirely and later only indicate the \textit{small} part of parameter space, which is potentially affected by this correction.
+Hence, since the evaluation of the full momentum-dependent cross-section at 1-loop level is rather involved, we drop this contribution for all practical calculations, but later indicate the \textit{small} part of parameter space, which is potentially affected by this correction (cf.~fig.~\ref{fig:domain} in sec.~\ref{sec:domain}).

 Additionally, we also have to make sure that the freeze-out in our model indeed happens in the SSB phase, i.e.~at temperatures when the $\mathbb{Z}_2$ symmetry is already broken.
-Since the DM particles in our setup usually decouple at $m_\phi/\Td \sim \mathcal{O}(1)$, we thus have to require that the mass of the particle is well below the critical temperature $\Td_c$ at which the $\mathbb{Z}_2$ symmetry is restored, i.e.~$m_\phi \sim \Td \ll \Td_c$.
+Since the DM particles in our setup usually decouple at $m_\phi/\Td \sim \mathcal{O}(1)$ (cf.~sec.~\ref{sec:evolution}), we thus have to require that the mass of the particle is well below the critical temperature $\Td_c$ at which the $\mathbb{Z}_2$ symmetry is restored, i.e.~$m_\phi \sim \Td \ll \Td_c$.
 A quick way to estimate $\Td_c$ given eq.~\eqref{eq:lag} is to use the thermal average $\langle S^2 \rangle_{\Td} \approx \Td^2/12$ at high $\Td$, which allows to approximate the finite $\Td$ effective potential as~\cite{Linde:1990flp}

 with ${\Td}^2_{\!\!\!c} = 24 |\mu^2|/\lambda$.
 Thus, in order to assure that the freeze-out happens in the SSB phase, we have to enforce $m_\phi \ll \Td_c$, and consequently $\lambda \ll {\cal O}(10)$.
-During this work, we therefore only consider $\lambda \leq 1$.
-This does not lead to any further restrictions, since we have already restricted our analysis to smaller couplings due to the presence of potential 1-loop corrections (see above).
+This parameter range coincides well with the region in which 1-loop corrections become relevant, i.e.~$\lambda > 1$ (see above), meaning that we do not have to impose any additional restriction onto our analysis.
+Nevertheless, we will later indicate the region of parameter space, in which SSB happens before freeze-out (cf.~fig.~\ref{fig:domain} in sec.~\ref{sec:domain}).